cakhigbe/cakhigbe.github.io/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: 1st Place - Annual Symposium on Research
+  - title: Emigration and Development - What Happens to Countries when People Leave?
     url: https://www.kent.edu/research/student-research/2023-award-winners-and-mentors-undergraduate-symposium-research
     date: '2023-11-25'
     awarder: Kent State Univesrity Office of Student Research